 - Location of property where display is to be placed must be zoned industrial or commercial.

-- Must have current property owner consent, in writing, to place the display at desired location.
+- Must have written, current property owner consent to place the display at desired location.

 - Must have written permission (building permit) from the local government having jurisdiction where the display is to be located.